Lightning-AI/pytorch-lightning/.github/CONTRIBUTING.md

 1. **How can I help/contribute?**

-   All help is extremly welcome - reporting bugs, fixing documentation, adding test cases, solving issues and preparing bug fixes.
+   All help is extremely welcome - reporting bugs, fixing documentation, adding test cases, solving issues and preparing bug fixes.
 To solve some issues you can start with label [good first issue](https://github.com/PyTorchLightning/pytorch-lightning/issues?q=is%3Aopen+is%3Aissue+label%3A%22good+first+issue%22) or chose something close to your domain with label [help wanted](https://github.com/PyTorchLightning/pytorch-lightning/issues?q=is%3Aopen+is%3Aissue+label%3A%22help+wanted%22).
 Before you start to implement anything check that the issue description that it is clear and self-assign the task to you (if it is not possible, just comment that you take it and we assign it to you...).

 2. **Is there a recommendation for branch names?**